Gi60s/openapi-enforcer-middleware/docs-src/index.md

 ---
-title: Open API Enforcer Middleware
+title: OpenAPI Enforcer Middleware
 navOrder: getting-started api guide
 toc: false
 ---

-An express middleware that makes it easy to write web services that follow an [Open API specification](https://swagger.io/docs/specification/about/) by leveraging the tools provided in the [openapi-enforcer](https://www.npmjs.com/package/openapi-enforcer) package.
+An express middleware that makes it easy to write web services that follow an [OpenAPI specification](https://swagger.io/docs/specification/about/) by leveraging the tools provided in the [openapi-enforcer](https://www.npmjs.com/package/openapi-enforcer) package.

 ## Features